smartmate/apps/examples/vacationsApprovalAzureFunctions/README.md

     method: GET
     url: <PLACE YOUR ENDPOINT URL>
     query:
+      code: "{{_secrets.azureCode}}"
       startDate: "{{startDate}}"
       endDate: "{{endDate}}"
     resultMapping:
       body.data: daysOff
 ```
 This service task will take the values of `startDate` and `endDate` fields and send it to the endpoint like query strings.
+Also you need to set the `azureCode` secret to be used in the process.
 The response of the call will fill the `daysOff` field so it can be visibly in the process.

-Now you can publish your app and test it in your Smartmate workspace.
+Now you can publish your app.
 ```
 sm publish -f
 ```
+Before test the Smarmate process you need to fill the secret `azureCode` in the app settings in the smartmate web app.

+After you set this secret you can test the Smartmate Process.